Filter Sets: Setup Guide

 Initial Setup

+To create a new filter set, navigate to the desired partner in the Partners tab and select the "Lead Filter Sets" funnel icon.
 Use the drop-down menu above the list of filter sets to select the lead type for your filter set.
 Each filter set can only apply to a single lead type.
 If you have any existing filter set templates, you can instead select a template from the other drop-down menu.
-Then, click the plus icon plus icon to create a new filter set for the lead type or template chosen.
+Then, click the plus icon to create a new filter set for the lead type or template chosen.

 Setting Definitions

 The items below describe the common settings in a default filter set.
 Your filter sets may not have all of the settings shown below based on what features are enabled in your system.
-You can also use our Filter Set Checklist to ensure your filter set is fully configured before enabling.
+If you would like to use a setting not currently included in your filter sets, create a ticket with boberdoo to have the feature enabled.

 Filter Set Name